slimtoolkit/slim/README.md

 ## HTTP PROBE COMMANDS

 If you enable the HTTP probe it will default to running `GET /` with HTTP and then HTTPS on every exposed port.
-You can add additional commands using these two options: `--http-probe-cmd` and `--http-probe-cmd-file`.
+You can add additional commands using the `--http-probe-cmd` and `--http-probe-cmd-file` options.

 The `--http-probe-cmd` option is good when you want to specify a small number of simple commands where you select some or all of these HTTP command options: protocol, method (defaults to GET), resource (path and query string).